dellius-alexander/Milvus-HA-Cluster/devcontainer/services/pulsar/README.md

 17. **Create a Subscription**:
     ```bash
-    pulsar-admin topics subscribe persistent://test-tenant/test-namespace/test-topic --subscription-name test-sub2 --url http://pulsar-proxy:8080
+    pulsar-admin --admin-url http://pulsar-proxy:8080 topics subscribe persistent://test-tenant/test-namespace/test-topic --subscription-name test-sub2
     ```
     **Expected Output**: No output (success).

 18. **Check Subscription Stats**:
     ```bash
-    pulsar-admin topics stats persistent://test-tenant/test-namespace/test-topic --get-subscriptions test-sub2 --url http://pulsar-proxy:8080
+    pulsar-admin --admin-url http://pulsar-proxy:8080 topics stats persistent://test-tenant/test-namespace/test-topic --get-subscriptions test-sub2
     ```
     **Expected Output**: JSON with subscription details.

 19. **Test Message Retention**:
     ```bash
-    pulsar-admin namespaces set-retention test-tenant/test-namespace --time 1h --size 1G --url http://pulsar-proxy:8080
+    pulsar-admin --admin-url http://pulsar-proxy:8080 namespaces set-retention test-tenant/test-namespace --time 1h --size 1G
     ```
     **Expected Output**: No output (success).

 20. **Verify Cluster Metadata**:
     ```bash
-    pulsar-admin clusters get cluster-a --url http://pulsar-proxy:8080
+    pulsar-admin --admin-url http://pulsar-proxy:8080 clusters get cluster-a
     ```
     **Expected Output**: JSON with cluster details.

 ## External Container Testing

 This section outlines how to test the Pulsar cluster using an external Docker container, including setup instructions, 20 test cases, and 20 additional `pulsar-admin` use cases for advanced administration.
 The tests verify the cluster's functionality, and the use cases demonstrate administrative capabilities.

 ### Setup

 To perform testing, launch an external Docker container with the Pulsar image and connect it to the `pulsar` network defined in `pulsar.yaml`.
 Use the following command:

 ```bash
 docker run -it --rm --network pulsar apachepulsar/pulsar:4.0.4 bash
 ```

 From within the container, ensure `pulsar-admin`, `pulsar-client`, and `curl` are available.
 The container will communicate with the cluster via `pulsar-proxy` on ports 6650 (binary protocol) and 8080 (HTTP admin API).

 ### External Container Test Cases